cohoe/workstation/README.md

 * SSHD is enabled on target.
 * requiretty is removed from the targets sudoers file.
 * User can passwordless sudo
+* System updated to most recent kernel/system patch set.

 ## Post-Install
 * smbpasswd

 ## TODO
 ### Organization and Features
 * Static versions need centralized.
 Like plex :(
-* vbox needs version bump
+* vbox needs version bump.
+Look to use rpmfusion packages instead.
-* NVIDIA kernel modules
+* NVIDIA kernel modules.
+Look to use rpmfusion packages.
-* MIME Types (xdg-mime default foo.desktop foo/bar)

 ### System
 * Grub handling for EFI